liamgauthier/Turing-Machine-Sim/README.md

 # Turing Machine Simulator

 This is an independent project I worked on in high school.
 It is my first project as an aspiring programmer.
-This python script contains the classes required to simulate a turing machine in your own projects.
+This Python script contains the classes required to simulate a turing machine in your own projects.

 ## What is a Turing Machine?